tj/n/README.md

 Remove the installed node and npm (does not affect the cached version).
-This can be useful to revert to the system version of node (if in a different location), or if you no longer wish to use node and npm.
+This can be useful to revert to the system version of node (if in a different location), or if you no longer wish to use node and npm, or are switching to a different way of managing them.

     n uninstall